awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 LOCATION 's3://elasticmapreduce/samples/hive-ads/tables/impressions/' ;
 ```

 This table uses Hive's native JSON serializer\-deserializer to read JSON data stored in Amazon S3\.
-For more information about the formats supported, see [Supported Data Formats, SerDes, and Compression Formats](supported-format.md)\.
+For more information about the formats supported, see [Supported SerDes and Data Formats](supported-serdes.md)\.

 After you execute this statement in Athena, choose **New Query** and execute: